rayennaitslimane/PQDOS/SYSTEM-EVALUATION.md

 Storage overhead converges nicely on the theoretical `(k+m)/k` rate for large objects, but small ones are punished.
-A 1 KB object at `2+1` ends up costing a little over three times its size against an asymptote closer to 1.5x, because each shard carries fixed framing — a nonce, a GCM tag, and msgpack envelope — that's negligible for a megabyte and ruinous for a kilobyte.
+A 1 KB object at `2+1` ends up costing a little over three times its size against an asymptote closer to 1.5x, because each shard carries fixed framing, a nonce, a GCM tag, and msgpack envelope, that's negligible for a megabyte and ruinous for a kilobyte.
 Higher `k` amortizes this well: at equivalent durability, an `8+2` profile is far leaner than `2+2`.
 The takeaway is that PQDOS rewards batching small objects and choosing wider stripes.